Parthyapps/Kotlin_Most_Important_Topics/README.md

 -     lateinit var binding: ActivityMainBinding

 - 🔹 When to Use lazy
+- initilize the property only when its accessed for the first time.
 - ✅ Can be used with only val (immutable)
 - ✅ Delays initialization until used
 - ✅ lazy properties are checked for initialization at compile time.